rinhugs/D2-Game-Mechanics/Perks/S20 Lightfall/Hatchling.md

 # Hatchling
 ## TLDR
-Precision Kills with this weapon spawns a Threadling.
+Precision kills with this weapon spawns a Threadling.
 For Non-Precision Weapons, rapid kills spawn a Threadling.
 (Auto Rifles, SMGs, Hand Cannons, and Snipers require precision kills.)
 ## Detailed Info